darsh-shah4548/space-data-lab/README.md

 **Key insight:** Vegetation follows a predictable seasonal cycle — dormant in winter, green-up in spring, peak in summer, senescence in fall.
 This pattern is the foundation for crop monitoring, drought detection, and climate studies.

+### Notebook 04: Cloud Masking
+**Dealing with the biggest challenge in optical remote sensing**

+- Used Sentinel-2's Scene Classification Layer (SCL) to identify clouds
+- Applied masks to remove cloudy pixels from analysis
+- Learned that ~67% of Earth is covered by clouds at any given time

+**Key insight:** Quality satellite analysis requires filtering out clouds, shadows, and other atmospheric interference.
+The SCL band classifies each pixel into categories (vegetation, water, cloud, shadow, etc.).

+### Notebook 05: Spectral Indices Beyond NDVI
+**Expanding the toolkit**

+- **NDWI** (Normalized Difference Water Index): Detects water bodies
+- **NDBI** (Normalized Difference Built-up Index): Highlights urban areas
+- **NBR** (Normalized Burn Ratio): Assesses fire damage

+**Key insight:** The formula pattern `(Band_A - Band_B) / (Band_A + Band_B)` can be adapted to detect almost anything — just choose bands where your target reflects differently than its surroundings.

+### Notebook 06: Wildfire Burn Severity (Palisades Fire)
+**From "it looks burned" to "exactly how burned"**

+- Analyzed the January 2025 Palisades Fire in Los Angeles
+- Computed NBR before and after the fire
+- Created dNBR (differenced NBR) to quantify burn severity
+- Classified damage into actionable categories (unburned → high severity)

+**Key insight:** True color shows "burned or not burned."
+Spectral indices reveal a *gradient* of severity — critical for emergency response, erosion control, and recovery planning.

+### Notebook 07: Flood Detection (Brazil 2024)
+**Mapping inundated areas with NDWI**

+- Analyzed the May 2024 floods in Rio Grande do Sul, Brazil
+- Used NDWI to distinguish water from land
+- Compared normal conditions vs flood conditions
+- Classified water extent changes

+**Key insight:** Water strongly absorbs NIR while reflecting green light.
+NDWI exploits this to map water bodies and detect flooding, even when floodwater is muddy.

+### Notebook 08: Drought Analysis (California)
+**Detecting vegetation stress across years**

+- Compared California's Central Valley: 2019 (normal) vs 2021 (drought)
+- Same location, same season, different water years
+- Classified vegetation stress levels from satellite data

+**Key insight:** Drought isn't just "less rain" — it shows up as reduced NDVI across entire regions.
+Satellites can detect agricultural stress before it's visible on the ground.

+### Notebook 09: Urban Expansion (NDBI)
+**Watching cities grow**

+- Used NDBI to map built-up areas in Ahmedabad, India
+- Compared 2016 vs 2024 to see urban expansion
+- Classified land into urban/non-urban categories

+**Key insight:** Built-up areas reflect SWIR strongly and NIR weakly (opposite of vegetation).
+NDBI quantifies urbanization and can track city growth over time.

+### Notebook 10: Multi-Decade Urban Growth (Landsat)
+**30 years of change from space**

+- Switched from Sentinel-2 (2015+) to Landsat (1984+) for historical data
+- Analyzed Denver, Colorado across 1995, 2005, 2015, and 2024
+- Handled different Landsat missions (5/7 vs 8/9) with different band numbering
+- Created a 30-year urban growth visualization

+**Key insight:** Sentinel-2 only goes back to 2015.
+For multi-decade analysis, Landsat provides 40+ years of consistent Earth observation data — though at coarser resolution (30m vs 10m).

 ---

 ## Repository structure